photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     as the default of 2 GB may reduce indexing performance and cause unexpected restarts.

 !!! danger ""
-    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.
+    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.
     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
-    For security reasons, there also is no default in case no password was provided.
+    There is no default in case no password was provided.
 A minimum length of 4 characters is required.

 #### Volumes ####